Configuring for first use

 Operational considerations

 The agent runs in the foreground as a long-running process that continuously polls for workloads from HCP Terraform.
-An agent process may terminate unexpectedly due to a variety of reasons.
+An agent process may stop due to a variety of reasons.
 We strongly recommend pairing the agent with a process supervisor to ensure that it automatically restarts in case of an error.
-On a Linux host, this can be done using a systemd
+On a Linux host, do this using a systemd manifest such as the one below.

 [Unit]